This is the top of this pageSite menu here

 Published on March 20, 1989 Field: Early modern Inagi City designated tangible folk cultural properties (designated on January 20, 1978)

-Issued on March 20, 1990 Field: Early modern period Inagi City designated tangible folk cultural property (designated on February 19, 1976)
+Published on March 20, 1990 Field: Early modern times Inagi City designated tangible folk cultural property (designated on February 19, 1975)

-Issued on March 20, 1990 Category: Ancient Tokyo Designated Historic Sites (designated in May 1925)
+Published on March 20, 1990 Field: Ancient Historic Sites Designated by the Tokyo Metropolitan Government (Designated in May 2014)

-Issued on June 30, 1990 Category: Folk Inagi City designated tangible folk cultural property (designated on February 19, 1976)
+Issued on June 30, 1990 Category: Folklore Inagi City designated tangible folk cultural property (designated February 19, 1976)

 This is the grave of Takako Chogoro that remains in Oshidate.